 What research is being conducted on male breast cancer?

-Current male breast cancer patients may enroll in a clinical research trial at MSK that will enable investigators to study the disease in more depth.
-This trial includes an expanded molecular analysis of tumors as well as a greater focus on how different treatments affect quality of life and other health conditions.
+A clinical research trial that expands the molecular analysis of tumors and increases the focus on how different treatments affect quality of life and other health conditions is currently underway.

-Based on the findings from these efforts, Dr. Gucalp and her colleagues plan to eventually develop clinical trials designed specifically for men with breast cancer, as well as to expand current breast cancer trials to include more male patients.
-MSK already has one drug trial under way that is enrolling a small number of men.
+Dr. Gucalp and her colleagues are also working to develop clinical trials designed specifically for men with breast cancer, as well as to expand current breast cancer trials to include more male patients.